New Paint? Here's How to Make It Last

 Clean Annually With Mild Cleaners

-Use the brush attachment on your vacuum to suction up dirt and debris where the wall meets the floor and ceiling.
-This prevents built-up grime that’s hard to wipe away later.
+Use the brush attachment on your vacuum to lift dirt from edges where walls meet the floor or ceiling.
+This prevents grime buildup.

 Repaint Every 3–5 Years for Longevity